jsikyoon/Interaction-networks_tensorflow/README.md

 For state, there no description, and I used 5-D vector [mass,x_position,y_position,x_velocity,y_velocity].
 For R_a and X, there are no description for n-body test, thus I used zero-array with D_R=1, D_X=1.
 For D_P, descriptions in page 6 are different, (for f_O, D_P=2, and for \phi_A, D_P=10) in my implementation, I used D_P=2 (x and y velocities).
+(I checked that with 1st Author of this paper, Peter W. Battaglia, D_P is used as 10 for estimating potiential energy, and 2 for estimating next state.)
+For b_k, descriptions in implementation is to concatenate OR_r and OR_s, however in model architecture, that is described to difference vector between them.
+In my implementation, I used difference vector.
+For input of function a, descriptions in implementation is to object matrix O, however in model architecture, that is described to just use velocities as input.
+In my implementation, I just used velocities as input.

 Except above three things, other settings are same to paper as followed.